 Find out more about our MMIs here.

-We require all applicants to take the UCAT (UK Clinical Aptitude Test) in 2018 for 2019 entry and 2019 for 2020 entry, this will be considered alongside the other required qualifications.
+We require all applicants to take the UCAT (University Clinical Aptitude Test) in 2019 for 2020 entry and 2020 for 2021 entry, this will be considered alongside the other required qualifications.
 Results of these will be sent to us from UCAT, so you will not be required to send us your result.

 We do not provide specific score requirements for the UCAT as your score will be considered alongside all other entry requirements.
 Therefore we do not have a lower cut off score for UCAT or the Situational Judgment Test (SJT) section of the UCAT.